Eritrean Liberation Front: Beginning of Eritrean struggle for independence (1961–1962)

 Hamid Idris Awate was a former soldier when the Italians controlled Eritrea and Ethiopia who had not joined the ELM or ELF.
 The ELF had purchased rifles that were used during the colonial era, leading them to have Awate initiate the first battle in the Eritrean independence movement.
 In August 1961, Awate had been hiding from Ethiopian authorities on Mount Abal.
 On September 1, 1961, Awate came into confrontation with the Ethiopian government, which is when he used guerilla war tactics to continue the ELF's struggle.
 The September 26, 1961 issue of the Ethiopian newspaper Zemen reported Awate's attacks for the first time, labeling him a bandit and giving the Eritrean liberation struggle public attention.
 In response, Awate motivated further military action by claiming that he was fighting "for the sake of the Eritrean flag and their homeland."
 Further 1961 attacks took place in Eritrea's western lowlands.
 These rural communities were composed of Muslims who had been oppressed by the Ethiopian government, thus exhibiting the greatest antagonism for Ethiopia.
 Also, the western lowlands were close to Sudan, the movement's safe haven.

 Awate's movement gained momentum when Eritrean members of the Sudan Defense Force joined his movement.
 By March 1962, the Ethiopian police force were no longer able to suppress Awate's movement, leading Ethiopian authorities to publicly announce that anyone supporting Awate or withholding information regarding Awate would be imprisoned.
 In June 1962, Awate died, which led to the merger of his group with the ELF.
 That, with the combination of the Ethiopian government's discovery and subsequent suppression of the ELM, led to the ELF emerging as the main independence movement in Eritrea.
-On November 14, 1962, Emperor Haile Selassie annexed Eritrea after the Assembly was figuratively held "at gun point" to vote for annexation.
+On November 14, 1962, Emperor Haile Selassie annexed Eritrea after the Eritrean Assembly voted in favor of annexation and dissolved itself.
 Selassie remarked that "We thank our people of Eritrea who, guided by a deep sense of patriotism and unity, have labored without crease to bring about this advancement.
 We vow before God, that, as we have repeatedly stated, we shall spare no effort to secure the happiness and advancement of our people."
-Israel later revealed its support of Eritrea's annexation, providing funding to train the Ethiopian police force.